-Many individuals who think that they’re ready for a credit card don’t understand exactly just how much interest can affect the total balance.
-Before you get your own card, there are a few things that you need to know.
+Many individuals who think that they’re ready for a credit card don’t understand just how much interest can affect the total balance.
+Before you get your card, there are a few things that you need to know.

 - First off, remember that interest can dramatically affect the amount of money that you owe.